hnieto/TuioImageViewer/README.md

 The main sketch file, `TuioImageViewer.pde`, will load images from the directory specified by the `imgPath` variable.
 Leaving this variable blank will tell the program to search for images in the sketch's `/data` directory.
 The `FileFilter` class will ensure that only files with image extensions specified within the class are loaded.
-A `Picture` Object that handles an image's look and feel will be created for each image.
+A `Picture` Object that handles an image's look, position, and velocity  will be created for each image.
 Each image's description will be read from the XML file `picture_descriptions.xml` stored in the `/data` directory.
 These descriptions will be displayed when the user double taps a selected picture (see image above).
 The `TuioHandler.pde` file encapsulates the sketch's multitouch capabilities such as detecting fingers and gestures.
 Read on for an in depth description of valid gestures.